nmahdi/PlayerSwap/README.md

-**WARNING:** This is a survival/pvp plugin meant for small servers with friends.
-It is not intended for any commercial servers.
+**WARNING:** This is a survival/pvp plugin meant for small scale servers with friends.
+It is not intended for any large or commercial servers.
+(Use at your own risk)

 **Features**

 Takes a snapshot of all online player's stats/attributes & randomly applies them to other players.
+Effectively swapping them completely.
+The plugin is highly customizable with every feature being togglable both ingame and within 'config.yml'

-Attributes:
+Swappable Attributes:
 - Health
 - Hunger & Saturation
 - Air Bubbles & Fire Ticks